yasamino/CellSim3D/readme.md

 The simulator can be found in the bin directory

 ## Simulations
-After compiling CellSim3D, transfer the coordinate files to the bin directory.
+After compiling CellSim3D, transfer the C180C, C180N, C180NN, C180_original, C180_pentahexa, C180_scaled, C180_small files to the bin directory.
 Change the variables in the input file (inp.json) to represent your desired system and transfer that file to the bin directory as well.

 More details on the features and input variables can be found in the description.md file.